 The above statements are intended to describe the general nature and level of work being performed by employees assigned to this classification.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties and skills required of employees assigned to this position.

-Curium is an equal opportunity employer.
+Curium is an equal opportunity employer and believes everyone deserves respect, dignity and equality.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.